 Families will appreciate top-rated school districts and sports programs, and there are plenty of parks and recreational opportunities.
-Many neighborhoods here have a walkable downtown areas and enjoy a small-town community feel.
+Many neighborhoods here have a walkable downtown area and enjoy a small-town community feels.

 Here are a few Silicon Valley cities that offer diverse living styles, with convenient access to transportation and the larger cities of San Francisco and San Jose.

 Known as the “Garlic Capital of the World,” Gilroy is also home to boutique wine production.
 Within driving distance to San Jose, Monterey, and the Santa Cruz Mountains, residents can enjoy many activities, not the least of which is Gilroy Gardens Family Theme Park.
 The rural town’s peaceful residential environment and award-winning parks offer families an ideal place to live.

 Milpitas is home to many high-tech companies like Cisco, SanDisk, and KLA Tencor.
 Money Magazine rated Milpitas 29th out of 50 for the best places to live in the U.S. The city has a vibrant visual and performing arts community, and the annual Celebrate Milpitas Festival lauds its local artists and talent.

 Monte Sereno is a small bedroom community with a population of a little over three thousand.
 Nestled at the foot of the Santa Cruz Mountains and wedged between Saratoga and Los Gatos, the city is 10 miles from San Jose.
 Named El Sereno Mountain, the community has no commercial zoning, with 99% single-family housing.
 Perfect for families and those seeking a charming, quiet place to live.